-Getting potential new customers or clients to come to you rather than chasing them down is the core purpose of Inbound Marketing – but how does it really work?
+Getting potential new customers or clients to come to you rather than chasing them down is the core purpose of Inbound Marketing – but what is Inbound Marketing, exactly, and how does it really work?

 A reaction against intrusive marketing

 For many years, marketing remained pretty much the same.
 The delivery methods may have changed, for example where cold calling evolved into spam emailing – but the basic principles didn’t.

 The result was that as clients’ understanding and expectations evolved, fuelled by the growth of social media and ever-easier access to the web, they became cynical, even suspicious, of ever-more intrusive contact from brands.